-$\Delta D/D$ - is the relative dose error to local dose TMR/dTMR/ d(deff) - is the gradient of TMR relative to the local TMR ΔED{r} - is error in relative effective dose T_i- is thickness of tissue attenuation of the photon beam as it traverses the patient and the resultant energy with which it interacts with the detectors.
+$\Delta D/D$ - is the relative dose error to local dose TMR/dTMR/ d(deff) - is the gradient of TMR relative to the local TMR ΔED{r} is error in relative effective dose T_i- is thickness of tissue of the photon beam as it traverses the patient and the resultant energy with which it interacts with the detectors.
 Increasing the tube voltage increases the penetrating power of the rays and therefore, they can traverse the tissue with less attenuation (absorption and scatter), resulting in more beamlets reaching the detector with higher energies.
 The net increase of photon-detector interaction decreases image noise (SD).
 This occurs due to the increased photon intensity per pixel resulting in an improved contrast to noise ratio.

 It was discovered that there was a corresponding decrease in HU with increases in kVp due to the increase in photon energy.
-The HU value generated per pixel for a CT scan is a direct result of the linear
+The HU value generated per pixel for a CT scan is a direct result of the linear attenuation

 It should be noted that noise reduces the contrast between tissues with similar densities because it limits low contrast resolution, and sometimes masks anatomy with similar density to surrounding tissue.
 Therefore, this improvement will make tissue differentiation even easier leading to more accurate delineation of contours and resultant dose calculations.
 It should be highlighted that increasing the kVp also increases the probability of the Compton Effect and the generation of Bremsstrahlung interactions.
 A high energy photon may possess enough energy to surpass orbital electrons and be influenced by the nucleus of an atom.
 Here it slows down (lose energy in the form of a photon) and change direction.
 This particle and the resultant scattered photon can move on to interact with orbital electrons of the same atom or some other atom.
-If the scattered photons.
+If the scattered photon possesses enough energy it may also interact with the nucleus of another atom generating more photons.
 This causes a net increase in the number of photons reaching the detector, which is a secondary contributor to image density.